 Composition of all five layers happens on the PPU2.
 The emerging palette-index is looked up against the palette and an RGB color is sent to the CRT.

 Once again, the architecture is very similar to the CPS1 PPUs.
-In Capcom's machine, the CPS-A drive the CPS-B to draw a sprite framebuffer while it feels another sprite framebuffer to the CPS-B. The CPS-B does all the composition.
+In Capcom's machine, the CPS-A drive the CPS-B to draw a sprite framebuffer while it fills another sprite framebuffer to the CPS-B. The CPS-B does all the composition.

-Capcom PPUs, the CPS-A and CPS-B (from The Book of CP-System) The graphic pipeline relies on a massive 32-bit data bus, powered by dual-channel GFX ROMs.
+The graphic pipeline relies on a massive 32-bit data bus, powered by dual-channel GFX ROMs.
 It is really a beat compared to a SNES.

 This article doesn't touch the topic of PPU programming because it is covered extensively on snes.nesdev.org.
 There is also a brilliant Youtube series by "Retro Game Mechanics Explained" which you should not miss.